Bloomington Cooperative Services Bylaws

-Only two employee-owners may serve at one time.
-If more than two employee-owners are on the ballot, once the votes are tallied, the two employee-owners who have the most votes will remain in the election.
+As only two (2) employee-owners may serve at one time, if more than two (2) employee-owners are on the ballot, once the votes are tallied, the two (2) employee-owners who have the most votes will remain in the election.
 All other employee-owner candidates will be dropped out of the election.
 Of the remaining candidates, terms will be assigned to the candidates with the most votes.

 4.4 Vacancies.
 Any vacancy among Directors may be filled by appointment by the Board through a vote of the majority of the remaining Directors.
 A Director appointed to fill a vacancy shall serve only until the next owner-member election cycle.
 Vacancies may result in variable term lengths in the next election at which time they are filled in accord with section 4.3.

-The board or the owner-membership may call a special election to fill any seat that remains vacant for more than two months.
+The Board or the owner-membership may call a special election to fill any seat that remains vacant for more than two (2) months.

 4.6 Resignation.
-Any director who wishes to resign his or her office may do so by giving the Board written notice.
-Whenever possible, said notice shall be delivered thirty days prior to the effective date of the resignation.
+Any director who wishes to resign his or her office may do so by giving the Board, written notice.
+Whenever possible, said notice shall be delivered thirty (30) days prior to the effective date of the resignation.

-Meetings shall be open to all member-owners unless the Board decides to go into executive session regarding confidential or proprietary matters such as: labor relations or personnel issues; negotiation of a contract; discussion of strategic goals or business plans, the disclosure of which would adversely impact the Cooperative’s position in the marketplace; and/or discussion of a matter that may, by law or contract, be considered confidential.
+Board meetings shall be open to all owner-members unless the Board decides to go into executive session regarding confidential or proprietary matters such as: labor relations or personnel issues; negotiation of a contract; discussion of strategic goals or business plans, the disclosure of which would adversely impact the Cooperative’s position in the marketplace; and/or discussion of a matter that may, by law or contract, be considered confidential.